-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and langets, and glucose control solutions for shocking the \$0 copay for Medicare- covered Diabetes supplies lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not \$0 copay per item for Medicare-covered Diabetic Therapeutic shoes and inserts. including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions. \$0 copay for diabetes self- management training The 🍑 (preventive service) applies only to Diabetes self- management training Authorization rules may apply.
+Diabetes self-management training, diabetic services and supplies

+For all people who have diabetes (insulin and non-insulin users).
+Covered services include:

+- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.

+The (preventive service) applies only to Diabetes selfmanagement training

 Certain diabetic supplies and services are limited to those from specified manufacturers.
 We only cover glucose monitors and test strips from the manufacturers Abbott (primary brand name Freestyle) and Johnson & Johnson (primary brand name OneTouch) through the pharmacy.
 We cover other brands of glucose monitors and test strips (including generic products) through the plan's in-network DME providers.
 Please visit our website for a complete list or call Member Services.
 Contact information appears on the back cover of this booklet.
 Continuous glucose monitors and supplies are available only through the plan's in-network DME providers.
 In general, alternate brand products are not covered unless your doctor tells us that the use of an alternate brand is medically necessary in your specific situation.
 You or your provider must get approval from the plan before we will pay for these alternate products or for amounts greater than the Medicare-allowable amount.